bil9000/dust/de-splunk-yourself.md

 That will sync the files every three hours to the bucket your made in the bucket s3://YOURBUCKETNAMEHERE

 Now relax, knowing that your logs are shipped into s3 forever and ever amen.
+Next steps, or as my dissertation coach would have said, "Now William, this is an area for further research."
+Pulling that garbage into a trash compactor and making pretty D3 graphs.